exercism/csharp/exercises/concept/dictionaries/.meta/design.md

 ## Concepts

 - `dictionaries`: know of the existence of the `Dictionary<TKey, TElement>` type; know how to define a dictionary; know how to add and updated elements in a dictionary; know how to access elements in a dictionary by key; know how to iterate over elements in a dictionary; know some basic dictionary functions.
+- `base-class-library`: know of the existence and role of the base class library

 ## Prerequisites